a-easterly/Mech105-Algorithms/README.md

 ***This repository contains all algorithms created for Mech-105, Fall 2021, with MATLAB using different numerical methods.***

+Each section has the code used, a more in-depth description, and the original date of creation.

  Algorithm Title              | Description
 -------------------------- | ----------
 **Matlab Review**  | Uses basic MATLAB functions for two codes; one for a simple electric circuit and the other for the degredation of aqueous solutions